 Tap Recents at the bottom of the presentation manager to see all shared presentations and find the one you want.
-If you can’t find the shared presentation, tap the link in the email, message, or post you received, and if asked, sign in with your Apple ID.
+If you can’t find the shared presentation, tap the link in the invitation you received, and, if asked, sign in with your Apple ID.

 Edit the presentation.

 Edits you and others make to the presentation appear in real time.
-Colored cursors and colored selections of text and objects indicate where others are currently editing.
+Cursors and selections of text and objects appear in different colors to indicate where others are currently editing.

-Resolve conflicts: If there are conflicts, you see a dialog.
-Choose the version you want to keep; if you keep more than one, the most recent remains the shared version.
+If there are conflicts, a dialog appears, and you can choose the version you want to keep.
+If you keep more than one, the most recent remains the shared version.

 Edit while offline

-Here are a few things to keep in mind while editing a shared presentation while offline:
+Here are a few things to keep in mind while editing a shared presentation when you’re offline:

 If you’re not sure whether your changes have synced, you can check their status.
-In the presentation manager, tap the Sync Status button in the top-right corner of the screen (it looks like an up arrow).
+In the presentation manager, tap button in the top-right corner of the screen.

-If other participants who are online delete objects or slides that you’re editing, the edits you made to those objects are no longer in the presentation when you go back online.
+If other participants who are online delete objects or slides that you’re editing offline, the edits you made to those objects are not incorporated when you go back online.

 Opt out of a shared presentation